-You apply early in your final year of school (before 15 October) for either Oxford or Cambridge as 1 of 5 UK Universities in one common, combined UCAS application form.
+You apply early in your final year of school (before 15 October) for either Oxford or Cambridge as 1 of 5 UK universities in one common, combined UCAS application form.
 You can’t apply to both whereas you can apply to all of the Ivy League universities, but each one is a separate application, which of course is time consuming.

-Oxford and Cambridge are collegiate universities and historically students had to apply to 1 of roughly 30 colleges.
+Oxford and Cambridge are collegiate universities and historically students had to apply to one of roughly 30 colleges.
 An ‘Open application’, whereby you apply generally to the University, rather than a specific college, is a relatively new option.
 Once applications close on 16th October a computer allocates each open applicant to a particular college to even out the distribution of applicants across the colleges.

 I really wouldn’t obsess about choosing a particular college.
 You will study a University-wide course and sit the same exams regardless.
-Each year 20-30% of applicants receive an offer from a college they didn’t apply to as some ‘pooling’ of applicants takes place to ensure that the very best secure places.
+Each year 20 to 30% of applicants receive an offer from a college they didn’t apply to as some ‘pooling’ of applicants takes place to ensure that the very best secure places.
 The main consideration is choosing the right course and most courses are offered by most of the colleges at both Universities, with some exceptions.
 For example if you want to do Politics, Philosophy and Economics you’ll have to choose Oxford; for Veterinary Science you’ll have to apply to Cambridge.

-[ At Cambridge you can pretty much do any subject at any college but at Oxford there are certain subjects that are only done at some of the colleges.
+[At Cambridge you can pretty much do any subject at any college but at Oxford there are certain subjects that are only done at some of the colleges.
 So, if you want to do Fine Art or Earth Sciences you need to find out which college does that.
 If you’re doing one of the mainstream subjects such as English then pretty much every college does it.]

-I would however recommend visiting Oxford and Cambridge if you can as many applicants find this really helpful in choosing which University to apply to and which college.
+I would, however, recommend visiting Oxford and Cambridge if you can as many applicants find this really helpful in choosing which University to apply to and which college.

 Another important difference between Ivy League and Oxbridge is the style of teaching.
 This factor is often overlooked by students.
 If you’re the type of student who prefers to sit in the back of the auditorium, take detailed notes, and study alone then you might be better off in the US as a lot of the teaching is done in lectures with 200 or 300 students.